-Part of keeping your smile fresh, clean and healthy involves maintaining your dental hygiene through properly flossing and brushing your teeth, and having regular visits to our office every six months for a dental cleaning and dental examination.
+Part of keeping your smile fresh, clean and healthy involves maintaining your dental hygiene by properly flossing and brushing your teeth, and attending regular visits to our office every six months for a dental cleaning and dental examination.
 Both Dr. Hafen and Dr. Gonzalez agree that most of the unhealthy smiles that come through their doors were the result of poor dental hygiene and care.
-So let us help you keep smiling with these handy dental health tips!
+Let us help you keep smiling with these handy dental health tips!

 One of the things that our patients tend to forget to do most when it comes to taking care of their smile is flossing.
-Flossing is a relatively simple way of cleaning between your teeth, so that your gums don’t get filled with nasty bacteria from food and drinks and cause long-term problems like gum disease or tooth root decay.
+Flossing is a relatively simple way to clean between your teeth so that your gums don’t get filled with nasty bacteria from food and drinks and cause long-term problems like gum disease or tooth root decay.

 So how do you floss?:

 - First, wind a good sized length of floss around the middle fingers of each hand;

 - Then pinch the floss between your thumbs and index fingers, leaving 1-2 inches of length in-between;

 - Use your thumbs to direct the floss between the teeth; and

 - Gently wrap the floss around the base of each tooth on each side of the gum and pull the floss up.

 There are many, many different ways that people go about brushing their teeth, and many different toothbrushes and tools available to do it.
 Dr. Hafen and Dr. Gonzalez suggest using an electric toothbrush, as they tend to have rotating bristle heads that clean the teeth more thoroughly than non-electric toothbrushes.
 If you are concerned about the type of brush that you are using and its effect on your smile, please consult with Dr. Hafen, Dr. Gonzalez or one of our dental hygienists.